What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 To participate fully, what is the time commitment required for work outside the distance-based core leadership web-conferences?

-Team members should expect to spend an average of 12 to 20 hours per month on distance-based learning and project activities using some or all of the following modalities: video-streamed lectures, video clips, audio components, guided readings, discussion boards, interactive web-activities, threaded discussions, on-line modules and conference calls.
+Participants should expect to spend an average of 12 to 20 hours per month on distance-based learning and project activities using some or all of the following modalities: video-streamed lectures, video clips, audio components, guided readings, discussion boards, interactive web-activities, threaded discussions, on-line modules and conference calls.

 What types of projects are acceptable to fulfill the program requirements?

 A wide variety of quality or population health improvement projects can meet program requirements.
-In addition to long-standing matters that teams wish to improve, in the midst of the ongoing COVID-19 pandemic, we also welcome project proposals that focus on response efforts for organizations, patients and communities.
-The appropriateness of project proposals will be evaluated on a case-by-case basis, and the program office will work with fellows to ensure that any project undertaken fulfills program criteria.
+In addition to long-standing matters that participants wish to improve, in the midst of the ongoing COVID-19 pandemic, we also welcome project proposals that focus on response efforts for organizations, patients and communities.
+The appropriateness of project proposals will be evaluated on a case-by-case basis, and the program office will work with participants to ensure that any project undertaken fulfills program criteria.
 Examples of those criteria include:

 - Projects must be undertaken with a partnering organization/agency and involve some element of collaboration and accountability.